NelsonJQ/termseeker/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License and requires permission from UN Digital Library.
 See the LICENSE file for more details.